paytrail/api-documentation/docs/migration-guide.md

 #### Payment confirmation

-- Legacy E2 Interface returned the client browser back to webshop with payment confirmation data in query string
+- Legacy E2 Interface returned the client browser back to webshop with payment confirmation data in query string and on successful payment sent a notify call to webshop
-  - Payment status is a number with many possible values
+  - Payment status is either `PAID` or `CANCELLED`

 - New Payment API does client browser redirects too, but offers an option to define callback URLs
   - Callback URLs are server-to-server calls and can be delayed